 Burn injuries are often the result of another party’s negligence.
 Negligence means that someone breached a duty of care that was owed to the victim, resulting in injury and damages.
 In other words, someone failed to behave as a reasonably prudent person would, given the circumstances.

-Some specific examples of negligence that can lead to burn injuries are:
+Some specific examples of negligence that can lead to burn injuries in Chicago are:

 - Leaving electrical wiring exposed on a construction site

 - Blocking a fire exit at a bar

 - Poor electrical wiring in a house or commercial building

 - Negligent supervision at a daycare facility, allowing children to touch hot stoves

 - Causing a car accident that results in a fire

 Defective products are a major source of burn injuries.
 Product defects generally fall into one of three categories:

 - Defective design: the way the product is designed makes it inherently unsafe